Nightcat enjoys cooking and was once a hot-foods worker in a previous life. She enjoys passing on tips for home chefs of all levels.

 - Add chicory to French press.
 At least one teaspoon, more if desired.

-- When water is ready add to desired or recommended level and put the top on loosely.
+- When water is ready, add the desired or recommended level and put the top of the press on loosely.
 Be sure not to push the press down yet because the pressure will send boiling water all over the place.
 You don't want to forget and learn that lesson the hard way, trust me on that.
 It also gives your chicory room to float up and down on water thermals as it brews.
 Seriously, chill out and watch it sometime.
 It's like a lava lamp.

-Tip: I've been experimenting with herbs and spices I like to make herbal tisanes from with chicory.
-So think about trying an add-in like black pepper, cinnamon, nutmeg, fennel, bay, or sage.
+Tip: I've been experimenting with herbs and spices to make herbal tisanes with chicory.
+I recommend trying an add-in like black pepper, cinnamon, nutmeg, fennel, bay, or sage.

-Pour your perfect brew, sweeten and add creamer if desired.
+Pour your perfect brew, and sweeten and add creamer if desired.
 Enjoy!

 Chicory can have some great health benefits, but please make sure to contact your doctor or druggist before changing your diet to make sure it won't have any adverse effects or drug interactions.

 And no, I don't think it cures any disease or give a fairy her wings or anything like that.
 But it is tasty and good for when the coffee has got you seeing things that aren't there or staring at the ceiling at four AM.

 I did unearth a page of lore for the humble plant, though as witchy folks know it makes a difference if you are talking about the leaf kind you nibble on or the root plant which are different members of the same family.
 Still, a lot of the lore does make sense.
 You will certainly be frugal if you are rasing your own plants or buying ground to brew.

 And going off the caffeine, or at least cutting it in half New Orleans style will certainly remove the obstacles of nervousness and jumping straight into the air at every tiny surprise.
 If giving a chance this worldwide treat can become your go to brew when you’ve had enough joe or are tired of herbal teas.